dfraser74/wp-amp-themes/readme.txt

-=== WP AMP Themes - Plugin for Accelerated Mobile Pages templates ===
+=== WP AMP Themes - Accelerated Mobile Pages Templates ===
 Contributors: anghelalexandra, abarbulescu
-Tags: amp, accelerated mobile pages, mobile, mobile web, mobile internet, smartphone, iphone, android, windows, webkit, chrome, safari, mobile web app, html5, responsive ui, themes
+Tags: amp, accelerated mobile pages, mobile, amp project, google amp, mobile web, mobile internet, smartphone, iphone, android, windows, webkit, chrome, safari, mobile web app, html5, responsive ui, themes
 Requires at least: 4.4
 Tested up to: 4.8
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later

 WP AMP Themes helps you improve mobile user engagement with fast, compelling experiences.
 Discover Accelerated Mobile Pages HTML themes and get up and running by integrating them into your WordPress with ease.

 == Description ==

+The WordPress Accelerated Mobile Pages Themes plugin helps bloggers, publishers and other content creators to easily add AMP support to their WordPress websites.
+The WP AMP Themes plugin includes one FREE AMP theme (OBLIQ) which is customizable (colors, fonts, appearance) via the WordPress admin area.

 The Accelerated Mobile Pages ("AMP") Project is an open source initiative that came out of discussions between publishers and technology companies about the need to improve the entire mobile content ecosystem for everyone — publishers, consumer platforms, creators, and users.